luoyetx/mini-caffe/README.md

 Mini-Caffe
 ==========

-Minimal runtime core of Caffe porting to WIN32.
+Minimal runtime core of Caffe porting to Windows.
 This repo is aimed to provide a minimal runtime of Caffe for those want to run Caffe model on Windows platform.

 ### Update

+- 2017/01/16.
+Build with x64 and remove many code.
 - 2016/12/11.
 Mini-Caffe now only depends on OpenBLAS and protobuf.

 ### What can mini-caffe do?

 This repo has no CUDA, no Caffe tools which means you can only use mini-caffe to run the nerual network model in CPU mode.
 You should train the nerual model use caffe tools on *nix platform, mini-caffe is just an optional choice for testing the nerual model on Windows platform.
-If you want a fully ported Caffe, you may refer to [happynear/caffe-windows](https://github.com/happynear/caffe-windows).
+If you want a fully ported Caffe, you may refer to [happynear/caffe-windows](https://github.com/happynear/caffe-windows) or [Microsoft/caffe](https://github.com/Microsoft/caffe).

 ### Which compiler?

 VC12 in Visual Studio 2013.
-We only build for x86, if you know the difference, it can be easily doned with x64.
+We only build for x64, if you know the difference, it can be easily doned with x86.
 What's more, We also need CMake.

 ### 3rdparty libraries